nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Use one of `active`, `completed` or `stopped`:

-- `active` represents an active authorisation - used for active medications.
+- `active` represents an active authorisation - used for active medications/medical devices.
 - `stopped` represents an authorisation which has been discontinued, cancelled or stopped.
 - `complete` represents an authorisation which has run its course.